carl-qi/FlaskBlog/README.md

-# FlaskUsers
+# FlaskBlog
-A Flask app that can handle user registration and authentication
+A Flask app that can handle user registration and authentication and blog posts

 ## Description
 My first Flask app as part of my learning experience with full stack web application